kyaroch/kyaroch.github.io/_posts/2016-06-09-cartodb-tutorial.md

 Also, the color scheme options are limited.
 We can't use more than 7 buckets, and the only two diverging color schemes are red/green (which we don't want to use because some people are colorblind) and red/blue (which we also don't want to use in this case, for symbolic reasons).

-(A bit of an aside here: typically, when mapping quantitative data in a chloropleth like this, you want to use a [**sequential** color scheme](http://www.personal.psu.edu/cab38/ColorSch/SchHTMLs/CBColorSeq.html).
+(A bit of an aside here: typically, when mapping quantitative data in a choropleth like this, you want to use a [**sequential** color scheme](http://www.personal.psu.edu/cab38/ColorSch/SchHTMLs/CBColorSeq.html).
 Using a diverging scheme, with two colors, implies that there's something special about the center point.
 In a two-candidate election map, there is – the 50% mark determines which candidate wins.
 But if the center point is just whatever the average happens to be, it's misleading.)

 So let's go back to the CSS panel and take a look at what CartoDB is actually doing: